 Moving Forward with Increased Focus on Leadership Development

-We are excited to launch the Positive Youth Justice Initiative’s fourth phase, Organizing for Youth Power, Healing and Justice.
-During this phase, we will continue to invest in community-based organizations that are advocating for a healthy justice system.
-We also will deepen the integration of the Healthy Youth Justice System Framework in the leadership development of youth advocates and organizers.
+We are excited to launch the Youth Power for Healing and Justice phase of the initiative with a focus on continued investment in community-based organizations that are advocating for a healthy justice system.
+What is new to this phase is a more focused integration of the Healthy Justice System Framework for the leadership development of youth advocates and organizers.

 We seek to: